Kutz-Dag/scatterplot-graph/README.md

 User Story #14: I can mouse over an area and see a tooltip with a corresponding id="tooltip" which displays more information about the area.

 User Story #15: My tooltip should have a data-year property that corresponds to the data-xvalue of the active area.

+## Codepen

+I initially posted the project on Codepen.
+You can view it here: // insert link